 Important Note: Not all cancer patients benefit from a ketogenic diet.
 Make sure you work with a qualified doctor familiar with ketogenic diets to see if you might benefit from a ketogenic diet for cancer or if you need to vary up the way you get into ketosis.
 For example, if you were diagnosed with colon cancer, eating too much meat may be VERY harmful for you.
 Or if you have gallbladder cancer or have had your gallbladder removed, consuming high amounts of healthy fats may create more problems.
 Always work with a qualified healthcare practitioner who can monitor your results.

 With so much information (and MIS-information) floating around out there, it’s hard to get a clear picture of what the ketogenic diet actually is.
+Here are some helpful articles that may help guide you:

 You may be hearing about ketogenic diets which are also known as Low Carb High Fat (LCHF) and wonder if this type of diet has benefits for cancer patients.